If you're feeling lost in your career and want practical guidance, you may benefit from working with a mentor.

 Other differences include:

 - Coaching is usually short-term.
-A business coach is only likely to be involved with you on a short-term basis, until you achieve the desired outcome.
+A business coach is only likely to be involved with you on a short-term basis until you achieve the desired outcome.

 - Mentoring is usually more long-term.
 A mentor will work with you over a relatively long amount of time to progress your development, this can be anything from nine months to a year or even longer.

-- Coaching tends to be performance driven.
-The purpose of business coaching is often to improve your performance within a certain job role - this could include enhancing skills and developing new ones.
+- Coaching tends to be performance-driven.
+The purpose of business coaching is often to improve your performance within a certain job role – this could include enhancing skills and developing new ones.

 - Mentoring is more development driven.
 This means that the mentor will be looking to develop you and your business both now and for the future.

-How can a mentor help?
+What can a mentor help with?

 There is a variety of areas in which a business mentor can help, including the following: